Have You Been Injured in a Rear-End Accident?

 Our attorneys can handle your claim

-Rear-end accidents can happen unexpectedly and are often nearly impossible to avoid.
-You could be sitting at a red light where Shields Blvd intersects with SE 44th St in Oklahoma City and be rear-ended by a distracted driver.
-Or you could be stopped at the intersection of S. Western Ave and SW 74th St and be hit by a speeding driver exiting Interstate 240.
+Rear-end accidents in Oklahoma can happen unexpectedly and are often nearly impossible to avoid.
+You could be sitting at a red light and be rear-ended by a distracted driver.
+Or you could be stopped at the intersection and be hit by a speeding driver exiting a nearby interstate.

 The negligent actions of another driver could leave you out of work for months, forced to undergo medical treatment and physical therapy.
 And if you don't take steps to protect your rights, you could end up having to pay for your crash out of your own pocket.

-That’s not right.
-The attorneys at Lawter & Associates, PLLC understand the pain and suffering caused by a rear-end accident.
+That's not right.
+The Oklahoma rear-end accident attorneys at Lawter & Associates, PLLC understand the pain and suffering caused by such crashes.
 With over 40 years of experience and a vast amount of legal knowledge, we know how to gather crucial evidence to prove that negligence caused your rear-end accident.
 Contact us today to discuss your legal options.

 How rear-end accidents affect crash victims